SamambaMan/pygeoirish/README.md

 (53.85500048844355, -9.287932803493295)
 ```

 Present in the Centres of Population file.
-It seems that the Townsland file alone would`nt be that good.
+It seems that the Townsland file alone wouldn`t be that good.

 Coding is now also pointing to some kind of "scoring" and prevalence searches, rather than exact matches alone.
 Things are getting interesting.